-The Annual General Meeting of Raketech Group Holding P.L.C will be held at 13.00 CET on 16 May 2024, at the premises of the Westin Dragonara Resort, Dragonara Road, STJ 3143 St Julian's, Malta.
-The notification was made through an advertisement placed in the Swedish national daily business paper Dagens Industri as well as through a press release and the Company's web page.
+The Annual General Meeting of Raketech Group Holding P.L.C will be held at 13.00 CET on 20 May 2025, at the registered office of the Company, at St George's Business Centre - Level 7a, St George's Road, St Julian's, STJ 3202, Malta.
+The notification is made through a press release and via the Company's web page.